ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

-- **How to Use This File**

-This dataset is essential for:
+- **How to Use This File** (_This dataset is essential for_):

   * Verifying the repository selection methodology
   * Reproducing the eligibility filtering pipeline
   * Analyzing dataset characteristics (domains, activity level, relevance)
   * Supporting fairness and transparency in the study’s sampling strategy
   * Linking included projects to downstream files (fragments, codes, themes, guidelines)

     It forms the baseline sample from which all further analyses were constructed.

 ---
 ### 1.2 [software_architecture_documented_projects.csv](./software_architecture_documented_projects.csv)

 - **Purpose**

     This file lists all repositories in the dataset that *contain explicit or implicit software architecture documentation*.
     It represents the filtered subset of EdgeAI projects considered suitable for architectural analysis (RQ1.1–RQ1.5), based on criteria such as:

 * Presence of architecture-relevant artifacts
 * Existence of diagrams, design documents, ADRs, or conceptual explanations